 was the first woman to complete all 636 Colorado summits

 exceeding 13000 feet, while

-was the third person to climb all 1313 Colorado
+would be the first person to climb all 1781 Colorado

 together with Helge and me (we were already near the summit).
 With an affirmative reply,